joelouthan/theologic.us/content/posts/updates.md

 [![Netlify Status](https://api.netlify.com/api/v1/badges/68eb3540-2cf6-42c3-be87-cac7f1289a57/deploy-status)](https://app.netlify.com/sites/festive-hopper-1abe84/deploys)

+## Going back to one-a-days

+Trying to move and do two episodes a weekday proved to be too much.
+Relaunching on Easter week.

 ## Reverse order of post

 Newest on top.
 I am always working with the latest and greatest.
 So I decided to reverse the posts so I don't have to go hunting for it.

-As always catch us online at:
+## As always catch us online at:

 ### Live